DrummerB/BFColorPickerPopover/Readme.md

 Summary
 -------

 BFColorPickerPopover is a subclass of NSPopover that includes the standard OS X color picker user interface.
 This helps reducing the inspector window and panel clutter on the screen, as the popover sticks to the content it belongs to.
+However it's still possible to transform it into an inspector style floating panel by simple dragging it off from the color well.

 Requirements
 ------------